This document describes our customizable Duties app template that is designed to efficiently manage teamwork and can be used on any device:

 Every app page has a Theme drop-down.
-The default app theme is applied here but you can try selecting other theme options from the drop-down to see how this specific page will look like under a different theme:
+The default app theme is applied here but you can try selecting other theme options from the drop-down to see what this specific page will look like under a different theme:

-This drop-down works for preview purposes only and if you decide to apply the selected theme to the entire application, go to Project > App Settings and select the needed theme from the drop-down:
+This drop-down works for preview purposes only and if you decide to apply the selected theme to the entire application, go to Project > App Settings > General and select the needed theme from the drop-down:

-Now, save the app and click TEST again to see how the application looks like with newly selected theme:
+Now, save the app and click TEST again to see how the application looks like with the newly selected theme:

-In addition to modifying the appearance of the app pages, you are also free to replace the default launch icons and screens by using our Launch Icons and Screens generator (or upload your custom fonts by using the Files Manager).
+In addition to modifying the appearance of the app pages, you are also free to replace the default launch icons and screens (iOS only) by using our Launch Icons and Screens generator (or upload your custom fonts by using the Files Manager).

 It works similar to what was demonstrated in the Changing App Logo section: by clicking the Change button and using the Media Manager: